Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 1.2.0 =

-* Now allows the use of percentage (5%) markups and markdowns as well as fixed values ($5).
+* Now allows the use of percentage (5%) markups and markdowns, as well as fixed values ($5).
-* And it stores the actual markup value displayed in attribute drop-down with the product.
+* And it stores the actual markup value displayed in the attribute drop-down with the product.
 This allows changing of the markup in the attribute \without affecting the markup displayed with the product.

 = 1.1.1 =